On the Impossibility of Convergence of Mixed Strategies with No Regret Learning: Introduction

 {\bf Our contributions:} We consider a repeated $2 \times 2$ game, i.e. a two player game repeatedly played infinitely many times at steps $t = 1, 2, \dots$, where both the players can play mixtures of two pure strategies each.
 The repeated game strategy for a player outlines the rule by which she picks her mixed action at step $t$ based on the history up to and including step $(t-1)$.
 We will first describe our main result in its most stylized form to help identify the key components responsible for the phenomenon of last-iterate oscillation.
-We will make three natural assumptions on each player's repeated game strategy, all of which are ubiquitous to most popular learning dynamics: \begin{enumerate} \item We assume the player's strategy to be an \textit{optimal no-regret} strategy with respect to her utility function, that is, she has an expected average regret of $\mathcal{O}(t^{1/2})$ irrespective of the strategy employed by the other player.
-See Definition~\ref{def: uniform_noregret_rate} for formal definitions of no-regret algorithms, optimal or otherwise. \item We assume that the player's optimal no-regret strategy is \textit{mean-based}, i.e. the player uses only the empirical average of the actions of the other player at step $(t-1)$ as a sufficient statistic to decide her mixed action\footnote{In other words, the player is agnostic to the ordering in the opponent's action realizations.
-In Section~\ref{sec: beyond_mean_based}, we weaken this assumption to show the validity of our results with strategies that display recency bias.} at step $t$.
+We will make three natural assumptions on each player's repeated game strategy, all of which are ubiquitous to explicitly defined learning dynamics in the literature: \begin{enumerate} \item We assume the player's strategy to be an \textit{optimal no-regret} strategy with respect to her utility function, that is, she has an expected average regret of $\mathcal{O}(t^{1/2})$ irrespective of the strategy employed by the other player.
+See Definition~\ref{def: uniform_noregret_rate} for formal definitions of no-regret algorithms, optimal or otherwise. \item We assume that the player's optimal no-regret strategy is \textit{mean-based}, i.e. the player uses only the empirical average of the actions of the other player at step $(t-1)$ as a sufficient statistic to decide her mixed action at step $t$.
+In other words, the player is agnostic to the ordering in the opponent's action realizations.
 Note, further, that such strategies are \textit{self-agnostic}, in the sense that they do not use the actual realizations of their own mixed strategies to update their strategy.
-In general, the player is aware of the step $t$, and we accordingly allow her rule for mapping empirical averages to mixed strategies to depend on the step $t$. \item We assume that the player's optimal no-regret, mean-based strategy is \textit{monotonic} in its argument, i.e. the empirical average of her opponent's actions, at every step $t \geq 1$.
+In general, the player is aware of the step $t$, and we accordingly allow her rule for mapping empirical averages to mixed strategies to depend on the step $t$.
+We also do not require this assumption in an exact sense---in Section~\ref{sec: beyond_mean_based}, we show the validity of our results with approximately-mean-based strategies that display recency bias. \item We assume that the player's optimal no-regret, mean-based strategy is \textit{monotonic} in its argument, i.e. the empirical average of her opponent's actions, at every step $t \geq 1$.
 The monotonicity does not need to be strict, and its direction (increasing or decreasing) can vary arbitrarily across rounds.
-We note that monotonicity in the direction of the player's best response (in the sense that the larger the relative advantage of a response is, the more likely a player is to use it) is a natural constraint to impose on a rational agent.
+We note that even the special case of monotonicity in the direction of the player's best response on all rounds (in the sense that the larger the relative advantage of a response is, the more likely a player is to use it) is a natural constraint to impose on a rational agent.
 In this context, time-varying monotonicity constitutes a significantly weaker regularity condition on the player's strategies.
 We discuss a possible relaxation of this monotonicity assumption in Section~\ref{sec:conjecture}. \end{enumerate}